WlSubsurface

 set sub-surface to synchronized mode

-Change the commit behaviour of the sub-surface to synchronized mode, also described as the parent dependent mode.
+Change the commit behaviour of the sub-surface to synchronized mode.

 pub fn set_desync(&self)